virtualidentityag/component-library-template/CONTRIBUTING.md

 - linting passing
 - tests passing (which includes \>= 80% test coverage)
 - one review and approval
-- if project contains integration branch: Merge of your branch into integration BEFORE merge to develop.
+- if project contains staging branch: Merge of your branch into staging BEFORE merge to develop.

 After a PR is merged to develop, don't forget to delete the original branch.